-In order for authorizations under these GPs to be valid and before commencing any work within Corps jurisdiction, Section 401(a)(1) of the Clean Water Act (33 USC Sec.
-1341) requires that applicants obtain a Water Quality Certification (WQC) or waiver from the state water pollution control agency to discharge dredged or fill material into waters of the U.S. In Rhode Island, the RIDEM - Office of Water Resources - Water Quality Certification Program (RIDEM-OWR-WQC) is the state water pollution control agency.
-The RIDEM-OWR-WQC has conditionally granted WQC for all activities authorized under these RI GPs provided those activities meet the criteria as contained in these General Permits.
+a.
+Water Quality Certification: In order for authorizations under these GPs to be valid and before commencing any work within USACE jurisdiction, Section 401(a)(1) of the Clean Water Act (33 USC Sec.
+1341) requires that applicants obtain a Water Quality Certification (WQC) or waiver from the state water pollution control agency to discharge dredged or fill material into waters of the U.S. The RIDEM - Office of Water Resources - Water Quality Certification Program (RIDEM-OWR-WQC) is the state water pollution control agency in Rhode Island.
+The RIDEM-OWR-WQC has conditionally granted WQC for all activities authorized under these RI GPs provided those activities meet the criteria as contained in these GPs.
+(Note: Projects that require an Individual Permit will also require an individual 401 Water Quality Certification (WQC) from RIDEM-OWR-WQC.)